 About the Platform

 DeLPThis program is built on the powerful Dynamic e-Learning Platform (DeLP).
 Through more than a decade of federally-funded research, 3C Institute developed DeLP to provide unparalleled personalized, engaging, and effective e-learning programs.
 3C developers work with subject matter partners to select and intermix DeLP components for didactic instruction (‘Tell me’ components), illustrative examples (‘Show me’ components), and practice opportunities (‘Let me try’ components), each customized to achieve specific learning objectives for a particular audience.
-DeLP can be applied for e-trainings for professional development (see 3cisd.com/custom-online-trainings) as well as self-paced intervention programs for behavior change (see 3cisd.com/interventions-for-behavioral-health).
+DeLP can be applied for e-trainings for professional development (see https://www.3cisd.com/e-learning-for-professional-development) as well as self-paced intervention programs for behavior change (see https://www.3cisd.com/e-learning-for-behavior-change).